-Just as monthly and quarterly national accounts data are seasonally adjusted and annualized (i.e., presented in levels equivalent to a full year), our monthly and quarterly distributional data are seasonally adjusted and annualized so that they are also directly comparable in level to
+Just as monthly and quarterly national accounts data are seasonally adjusted and annualized (i.e., presented in levels equivalent to a full year), our monthly and quarterly distributional data are seasonally adjusted and annualized so that they are also directly comparable in level to annual inequality estimates.
+Seasonal adjustment is important because some forms of income are highly seasonal (e.g., most bonuses are paid once a year in January).
+Annualization means that we estimate the distribution of what annual income would be if seasonally-adjusted monthly

-7Appendix Figure A1 compares the growth of GDI to the growth of GDP.
+&lt;sup>7Appendix Figure A1 compares the growth of GDI to the growth of GDP.
 Both track each other closely but not perfectly.
 The statistical discrepancy has been significant during the recovery from the Covid-19 recession, during which GDI has recovered faster than GDP.
 The other reason why we do not exactly match GDP growth is the fact that net foreign income (included in national income but not in GDI) and depreciation (included in GDI but not in national income) can grow at different rates than GDI.

-8The first estimate of quarterly GDP is available near the end of the first month after each quarter.
+&lt;sup>8The first estimate of quarterly GDP is available near the end of the first month after each quarter.
 A second estimate is released about a month after, and a third and final estimate about a month after the second estimate, i.e. about three months after the end of the quarter.
 Relative to GDP, quarterly GDI is produced with a a lag of an additional month (2 months for the fourth quarter) as it requires estimating corporate profits, which is done using the detailed (but not quite as timely) Census Bureau Quarterly Financial Report (US Census, 2022).

-annual inequality estimates.
-Seasonal adjustment is important because some forms of income such as executive bonuses are highly seasonal (e.g., most bonuses are paid once a year in January).
-Annualization means that we estimate the distribution of what annual income would be if seasonally-adjusted monthly income totals and their distributions remained stable over 12 months.9 Concretely, seasonal adjustment means that a January bonus is spread out over the 12 months of the year; annualization means that if bonuses double from one January to the next, this doubling is spread out smoothly over 12 months.
+income totals and their distributions remained stable over 12 months.
+Concretely, seasonal adjustment means that a January bonus is spread out over the 12 months of the year; annualization means that if bonuses double from one January to the next, this doubling is spread out smoothly over 12 months.

 Another way to measure inequality at a high frequency would be to estimate the inequality of actual monthly income.
 Because of income mobility (e.g., losing or starting a job in the middle of a year), this approach would lead to more inequality at the monthly frequency than at the annual frequency.
-By contrast, our procedure which annualizes income makes inequality statistics comparable at high vs. low frequency.10
+By contrast, our procedure which annualizes income makes inequality statistics comparable at high vs. low frequency.

 Our starting point to estimate monthly distributions is the annual distributional national accounts synthetic micro-data of Piketty, Saez and Zucman (2018).
 These files combine IRS tax micro-data, surveys, and national accounts data to construct annual distributions of income and wealth consistent with national accounts aggregates.
 Since their first publication, a literature has developed to test assumptions, conduct robustness tests, develop improvements, and maximize comparability with other countries where similar methods are followed (Blanchet et al., 2021).
 The current files, updated in Saez and Zucman (2020b), incorporate the results of this body of work.
 A new file is created each year when the most recent tax statistics and annual national accounts become available.
-The last annual micro-file is for the year 2019, the year preceding the Covid-19 pandemic.^[11] This file currently serves as our baseline for 2020 and onwards estimations.
+The last annual micro-file is for the year 2021.
+This file currently serves as our baseline for 2021 and onwards estimations.